IslandViewPTA/islandview-pta-site/content/news/2020-5-newsletter.md

 **Live via ZOOM on Wednesday, May 6 at 6 pm, there will be one final PTA meeting** for the 2019-2020 school year.
 We will elect new board officers and vote on the proposed budget for next school year.

 We must have quorum for these important votes, so please plan to Zoom with us.
-The Meeting ID is **308 670 879** and we will email out the password just prior to the meeting (to protect against Zoom-Bombers).
+The Meeting ID is **308 670 879** and we will send out the password just prior to the meeting (to protect against Zoom-Bombers).

 Thanks in advance for joining us - it will be so good to see familiar faces again!